jupyter-lsp/jupyterlab-lsp/py_src/jupyter_lsp/CONTRIBUTING.md

 # Contribute to jupyter-lsp

-`jupyter-lsp` is open source software, and all contributions that adhere to the good sense, good taste, and the [Jupyter Code of Conduct][code-of-conduct] are welcome, and will be reviewed, time-permitting, by the contributors.
+`jupyter-lsp` is open source software, and all contributions that adhere to good sense, good taste, and the [Jupyter Code of Conduct][code-of-conduct] are welcome, and will be reviewed, time-permitting, by the contributors.